What to Do with Green Tomatoes in the Fall

 Just remember to check them regularly, weekly if possible.

+A green tomato on a tomato plant.
 Can you predict a frost and save green tomatoes from freezing?

 Can you eat green tomatoes?